 Make the jam

-- Mash peaches in their medium pan, then add 3 Tbsp pectin, 2 Tbsp lemon juice, and 2 Tbsp bourbon.
+- Mash peaches in their medium pan, then add 3 tablespoon pectin, 2 tablespoon lemon juice, and 2 tablespoon bourbon.

 - Heat mixture until it's a full rolling boil over high heat, stirring constantly.
 Continue until the rolling boil can no longer be stirred down.

 - Add 2 cups sugar and stir to dissolve.
 Return to a full rolling boil, then cook for 1 minute more, stirring contstantly again.